m3-center/resp_ep/README.md

 - Grid and ESP generation are performed using Psi4, or can be loaded from a previous calculation.
 - PAC fitting is performed using an updated multi-center formulation that includes both nuclei and extra points as charge sites.
 - Multiple conformers can be used to generate an averaged PAC set.
-- Charge equivalency and restraints can also be specified to specific atoms.
+- Charge equivalency and restraints can also be specified for specific atoms.
 - RMSE and RRMSE metrics are computed.

 ## Dependencies